 A member of a Medicare health plan must be a U.S. citizen or lawfully present in the United States.
-Medicare (the Centers for Medicare & Medicaid Services) will notify Clever Care Longevity if you are not eligible to remain a member on this basis.
+Medicare (the Centers for Medicare & Medicaid Services) will notify us if you are not eligible to remain a member on this basis.
 Our plan must disenroll you if you do not meet this requirement.